BlueWallet/SilentPayments/README.md

       "node_modules/(?!((jest-)?react-native(-.*)?|@react-native(-community)?)|silent-payments/)"
     ],
 ```
-If youre using webpack you might need to add a loader in `webpack.config.js`:
+If youre using webpack you might need to add a loader in `webpack.config.js`, something like this:

 ```js